The most common myth you hear everywhere is that low-temperature systems need large bore pipework. This is completely incorrect.

 But if we remove the boiler and tee it into the system here, the pipes can remain as 22mm as some water is flowing up this way and some water flowing down this way.

-If we found out upstairs here was a very low load, and the lower radiators here were in higher demand, the older main pipework may need to be upgraded to 28mm, unless you use the next option which is hydraulic separation.
+If we found out upstairs there was a very low load, and the lower radiators here were in higher demand, the older main pipework may need to be upgraded to 28mm unless you use the next option which is hydraulic separation.

-Hydraulic separation comes in the form of a close coupled tee, a low loss header, a buffer or plate heat exchanger.
+Hydraulic separation comes in the form of a close-coupled tee, a low loss header, and a buffer or plate heat exchanger.

 As with all engineering though, this is a compromise.
-If we cater for the smaller pipe on the existing system by running at a slower flow rate this creates what we call ‘distortion’.
+If we cater to the smaller pipe on the existing system by running at a slower flow rate this creates what we call ‘distortion’.

 So adding something like a low loss header or buffer is a compromise, and if not needed should be avoided.